harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   transaction in the mempool even if there's no conflict between the two transactions.
-Two transactions are considered to be _conflicting_ when they cannot both exist in the same valid block chain, usually because they both try to spend the same input---violating the rule that an input can only be spent once within a particular block chain.
+Two transactions are considered to be _conflicting_ when they cannot both exist in the same valid block chain, usually because they both try to spend the same UTXO---violating the rule against double spending.
   The rules for [RBF][topic rbf] compare a transaction in the mempool against a newly received transaction that conflicts with it.
-  Zhao suggests an idealized way to think about a conflicts policy: if you have two transactions but you can only accept one, you should not choose the one that arrives first---you should choose the one that best suits your goals (such as maximizing miner revenue without allowing effectively free relay).
-The RBF rules attempt to do that for conflicts, Zhao in her post extends the idea to related transactions rather than just conflicts.
+  Zhao suggests an idealized way to think about a conflicts policy: if a relay node has two transactions but can only accept one, it should not choose the one that arrives first---it should choose the one that best suits the node operator's goals (such as maximizing miner revenue without allowing effectively free relay).
+The RBF rules attempt to do that for conflicts; Zhao, in her post, extends the idea to related transactions rather than just conflicts.

   Bitcoin Core places _policy_ limits on the number and size of related